Links on SoundGuys may earn us a commission. Learn more.

 Razer Synapse 3 is a Windows app where you can customize your headset, it’s not yet available on macOS.
 You can use Razer Chroma to change the color of each ear cup’s LED, so you can keep them a single color, cycle through the rainbow, or let it fade in and out of a color.
 Much like the LG XBOOM 360, the possibilities are almost endless.

 You can also change the EQ and surround sound options through this software, adjusting where you see fit for your ideal experience.
-You need this to enable THX Spatial Audio here, which makes games a lot more immersive.
+You need this to enable THX Spatial Audio here, which makes games much more immersive.

 How is the Razer Kraken V3 for gaming?

-The Razer Kraken V3 is really nice for gaming.
+The Razer Kraken V3 is a very nice gaming headset.
 The boosted bass response makes gunshots and blasts sound prominent but not overwhelming.
-I hear this in CS:GO where gunshots from powerful guns are the loudest element of the game but I can still hear things around me.
+In CS:GO, gunshots from powerful guns are the loudest element of the game but I can still hear things around me.
 Similarly, bomb explosions have just the right amount of boom.
 This makes for gameplay with lots of immersion.

 When you enable THX Spatial Audio in Synapse, directional sounds are much more noticeable, and some rooms in certain maps even have a realistic echo quality to them.
 Specifically, THX Competitive mode makes all sounds more echoey, almost cinematic.
 THX Environmental mode, on the other hand, reproduces sounds more realistically because it tries to emulate how we experience sound in real life without a headset.
 It’s fine, though nearby sounds can sound muffled as if there’s a barrier between the headphones and my ears.
 Game mode amplifies voices, so that’s useful if you play multiplayer games and need to talk to teammates.